okamotoyuki/gorbe/README.md

 # Gorbe

-Gorbe is a Ruby to Go source compiler.
+Gorbe is a Ruby to Go source code compiler.
 Gorbe uses [grumpy](https://github.com/google/grumpy) for the runtime but itself also has some extension for the Ruby support.

 <!--